dBianc203/CapstoneNVU/README.md

 EDIT 11/1/2021 The home page will now allow you to calculate your BMI based on the info given, and then display your BMI at the bottom of the home page.
 BMI is calculated using the following formula: [[weight (lb) / height (in) / height (in)] x 703] (CDC)
 I will also add an indicator of what your BMI means for you and have it change over time (About Adult BMI)

+edit 11/15/2021
+Added BMI status that displays interpritation based on BMI numbers calculated and the status is determined based on information from the CDC https://www.cdc.gov/healthyweight/assessing/bmi/adult_bmi/index.html

 ![](READMEimages/About%20Us%20ex%201.jpg)
 The about us page is brief, just a generic page that basically explains why this website/project exists and what it's meant to do.